Brasília: Culture

-Since 1965, the annual Brasilia Festival of Brazilian Cinema is one of the most traditional cinema festivals in Brazil, being compared only to the Brazilian Cinema Festival of Gramado, in Rio Grande do Sul.
-The difference between both is that the festival in Brasilia still preserves the tradition to only submit and reward Brazilian movies.
+Since 1965, the annual Brasília Festival of Brazilian Cinema is one of the most traditional cinema festivals in Brazil, being compared only to the Brazilian Cinema Festival of Gramado, in Rio Grande do Sul.
+The difference between both is that the festival in Brasília still preserves the tradition to only submit and reward Brazilian movies.

-The International Dance Seminar in Brasilia has brought top-notch dance to the Federal Capital since 1991.
+The International Dance Seminar in Brasília has brought top-notch dance to the Federal Capital since 1991.
 International teachers, shows with choreographers and guest groups and scholarships abroad are some of the hallmarks of the event.
 The Seminar is the central axis of the DANCE BRAZIL program and is promoted by the DF State Department of Culture in partnership with the Cultural Association Claudio Santoro.

-Brasilia has also been the focus of modern-day literature.
+Brasília has also been the focus of modern-day literature.
 Published in 2008, The World In Grey: Dom Bosco's Prophecy, by author Ryan J. Lucero, tells an apocalyptical story based on the famous prophecy from the late 19th century by the Italian saint Don Bosco.
 According to Don Bosco's prophecy: "Between parallels 15 and 20, around a lake which shall be formed; A great civilization will thrive, and that will be the Promised Land".
-Brasilia lies between the parallels 15° S and 20° S, where an artificial lake (Paranoá Lake) was formed.
-Don Bosco is Brasilia's patron saint.
+Brasília lies between the parallels 15° S and 20° S, where an artificial lake (Paranoá Lake) was formed.
+Don Bosco is Brasília's patron saint.

-American Flagg!, the First Comics comic book series created by Howard Chaykin, portrays Brasilia as a cosmopolitan world capital of culture and exotic romance.
+American Flagg!, the First Comics comic book series created by Howard Chaykin, portrays Brasília as a cosmopolitan world capital of culture and exotic romance.
 In the series, it is a top vacation and party destination.
-The 2015 Rede Globo series Felizes para Sempre? was set in Brasilia.
+The 2015 Rede Globo series Felizes para Sempre? was set in Brasília.

 Architecture and urbanism

 At the Square of Three Powers, Brazilian architect Oscar Niemeyer and Brazilian structural engineer Joaquim Cardozo made buildings in the style of modern Brazilian architecture.
 The Congress also occupies various other surrounding buildings, some connected by tunnels.

 The National Congress building is located in the middle of the Eixo Monumental, the city's main avenue.
 In front lies a large lawn and reflecting pool.
 The building faces the Praça dos Três Poderes where the Palácio do Planalto and the Supreme Federal Court are located.
 The Brazilian landscape architect Roberto Burle Marx designed landmark modernist gardens for some of the principal buildings.
 In residential areas, buildings were built that were inspired in French modernist and bauhaus design.

-Although not fully accomplished, the "Brasilia utopia" has produced a city of relatively high quality of life, in which the citizens live in forested areas with sporting and leisure structure (the superquadras) surrounded by small commercial areas, bookstores and cafés; the city is famous for its cuisine and efficiency of transit.
-Even these positive features have sparked controversy, expressed in the nickname "ilha da fantasia" ("fantasy island"), indicating the sharp contrast between the city and surrounding regions, marked by poverty and disorganization in the cities of the states of Goiás and Minas Gerais, around Brasilia.
+Although not fully accomplished, the "Brasília utopia" has produced a city of relatively high quality of life, in which the citizens live in forested areas with sporting and leisure structure (the superquadras) surrounded by small commercial areas, bookstores and cafés; the city is famous for its cuisine and efficiency of transit.
+Even these positive features have sparked controversy, expressed in the nickname "ilha da fantasia" ("fantasy island"), indicating the sharp contrast between the city and surrounding regions, marked by poverty and disorganization in the cities of the states of Goiás and Minas Gerais, around Brasília.

 Critics of Brasilia's grand scale have characterized it as a modernist bauhaus platonic fantasy about the future: